Data Governance Versus Data Management: A Comprehensive Guide to Their Differences and Synergies

 Data Security and Privacy:

 Data governance sets the standards and regulations for protecting data in compliance with privacy regulations, such as the European General Data Protection Regulation (GDPR).
-Data management implements these policies by deploying tools that encrypt data, monitor access, and ensure consistent adherence to security practices throughout the organization.
+Data management implements these policies by deploying tools that encrypt data, monitor access, and ensure consistent adherence to security practices For example, in privacy led marketing, this collaboration ensures that consumer data is handled securely, fostering trust while meeting regulatory requirements.

 Data Quality: